Abdul-Haseeb-Rajput/Abdul-Haseeb-Rajput/README.md

 ## ![Header](./haseeb-header-image.png)
-I'm Abdul Haseeb.
-I'm doing Bs Software Engineering from Sindh Madressa-tul-Islam University, City Campus, Karachi.
-It's my third year at University (6th Semester).<br>

-My academic background in software engineering has provided me with a strong foundation in relevant skills and knowledge, even if I haven't had the opportunity to apply them in a professional setting. <br>

-As part of my ongoing commitment to advancing my skills in Mobile App development, I have recently enrolled in "Flutter App Development course" at "Saylani Mass IT Training".
-I am looking forward to learning about Flutter and applying it to real-world projects.

 <hr>

 ## About Me:
+I'm Abdul Haseeb.

-I am a talented, ambitious, and hardworking individual.
+A talented, ambitious, and hardworking individual.
 As a student, I'm doing Bs in Software Engineering from Sindh Madressa-tul-Islam University, City Campus, Karachi.
-It's my third year at University (6th Semester). <br>
+It's my final year at University (7th Semester). <br>

-Passion and Determination: Although lacking previous work experience, I am driven and eager to acquire new skills and advance in a professional environment. <br>

 Willingness to Learn: As a dedicated and humble student, I recognize that I am just beginning my journey toward expertise in my field.
 I understand the importance of seeking guidance from those who have already achieved a high level of skill and knowledge, and I am committed to actively seeking out their feedback and advice.
 By maintaining an open and receptive attitude toward learning, I am confident that I will continue to grow and develop as a professional and make meaningful contributions to my team and organization.